The Ska Vengers: XX

 XX, pronounced "Double Cross", is the band's second album, released on 1 July 2016.
 It features nine songs, and apart from their usual ska and reggae sound, XX includes new influences, such as Latin music, on tracks like "El Cumbanchero", and also ventures into Afro-Cuban, jazz, and psychedelia, with songs like "Afro Fantasy".

 UK/Europe Summer Tours, 2016–17

 Following the release of XX, the Ska Vengers went on an 18-show UK Summer Tour in 2016.
 Some of the shows included key slots at Boomtown Fair, Secret Garden Party, Wilderness Festival, London Mela, Bestival, Notting Hill Carnival, along with performances at key venues such as Dublin Castle in Camden, Hootenanny in Brixton, The Duke in Whitstable, and Curve Theatre in Leicester.

 In 2017, the band was back with an extensive calendar of 38 shows, this time playing mainstage slots at festivals like Glastonbury Festival, WOMAD, Love Supreme Festival, Boomtown Fair, Wilderness Festival, Bestival, Camp Bestival, and Muziek In De Wilk.

+In 2018, the Ska Vengers performed at the Gold Coast Commonwealth Games in Australia as part of the "Fresh Voices of the Commonwealth" concert series.